Jake Sullivan: 2022

-Jake Sullivan warned of a high likelihood of escalation in the conflict as diplomatic options were failing in United Nation's Security Council.
+Jake Sullivan warned of a high likelihood of escalation in the conflict as diplomatic options were failing in United Nations' Security Council.
 Sullivan suggested there is high likelihood of Russian invasion of Ukraine before the end of the 2022 Winter Olympics and there will be "no prospect of a U.S. military evacuation" once an invasion commences.
 He said that "Russia has all the forces it needs to conduct a major military action."

 On February 24 the Russian invasion of Ukraine began.

 On March 13, 2022, Sullivan warned of a full-fledged NATO response if Russia attacks any part of NATO territory.
 He reportedly advised Zelenskyy not to try to retake Crimea or attack the Crimean Bridge, fearing that Russia might respond with a nuclear strike.
 Sullivan also reportedly imposed restrictions to prevent Ukraine from using Western-supplied weapons for retaliatory attacks on Russian territory.

 On March 14, 2022, he warned China that it would face consequences if it helped Russia evade sanctions.